wp-plugins/woocommerce-store-toolkit/readme.txt

 Done!

+== Frequently Asked Questions ==

+- Where can I request new features? -
+You can vote on and request new features and extensions on our Support Forum, see http://www.visser.com.au.

+- Where can I report bugs or contribute to the project? - Bugs can be reported here on WordPress.org or on our Support Forum, see http://www.visser.com.au.

 == Support ==

 If you have any problems, questions or suggestions please join the members discussion on my WooCommerce dedicated forum.